aws-samples/machine-learning-using-k8s/mxnet.md

 This documents assumes that you have an EKS cluster available and running.
 Make sure to have a [GPU-enabled Amazon EKS cluster](eks-gpu.md) ready.

+## MNIST training using MXNet on EKS

 In this sample, we'll use MNIST database of handwritten digits and train the model to recognize any handwritten digit.

-## Single node MNIST training using MXNet on EKS

 1. Build a docker image with MNIST source code and installation.
 Use the Dockerfile in `mxnet/mnist/Dockerfile` to use it.